 Now, having done that several times, I will tell you that the authorities are not always responsive.
 You need to report it so that there's a record, regardless.

-5. After those crucial two things (removing and reporting), parents or caretakers should immediately set up an appointment at their parish Child Advocacy Center.
+5. After those crucial things (believing, removing and reporting), parents or caretakers should immediately set up an appointment at their parish Child Advocacy Center.